AustLII Home | Databases | WorldLII | Search | Feedback

 Database Search | Name Search | Recent Articles | Noteup | LawCite | Author Info | Download | Help

-Stewart, Pam; Stuhmcke, Anita --- "Litigants and Legal Representatives: A Study of Special Leave Applications in the High Court of Australia" [2019] SydLawRw 2; (2019) 41(1) Sydney Law Review 35
+Stewart, Pam; Stuhmcke, Anita --- "Litigants and Legal Representatives: a Study of Special Leave Applications in the High Court of Australia" [2019] SydLawRw 2; (2019) 41(1) Sydney Law Review 35

 Litigants and Legal Representatives: A Study of Special Leave Applications in